As a company evolves over time, so does the accumulated internal information, practices, and other institutional knowledge that comes with growth.

 Rollback and version options

-- Knowledge evolves over time, and versions allow changes to be made and tracked.
+- Company knowledge evolves over time, and versions allow changes to be made and tracked.
+The relevant information survives.

 - Rollback ensures you have a backup in case new entries are erroneous, get lost, corrupted, or deleted.